Experts reveal the most common reasons for divorce

 Drawing from a wealth of collective experience, this expert panel discusses some of the most common reasons for divorce they’ve been privy to in their careers.

 We talked with a total of five lawyers and one clinical psychologist, all of whom spread some light on these top reasons for divorce, to allow us to understand what people are thinking about when they’re looking to go down this road.
-We’ve followed this with professional advice from our Perth Head of Legal, Anna Carr, on what steps to take next.
+We’ve followed this with professional advice from our Principal Lawyer (Perth), Anna Carr, on what steps to take next.
 Keep reading to learn more.

 The top reasons for divorce explained